hanekedesign/react-coding-exercise/README.md

 In this exercise you will create a spacex launch table that has sorting, search and pagination.
 Data will be available at the endpoint provided in the .env file. _Note_: It is not required to finish implementing all the features.

+First off, look at the [protype](https://xd.adobe.com/view/ce0869f5-92d2-45f6-8ac4-774275ee78e0-9b5b/?fullscreen) to see what the end result should look like.

+Designs can be found [here](https://zpl.io/VqzRXd6)

 1. You can find the playground to see the schema and make queries [here](https://api.spacex.land/graphql/).
 2. For this challenge we will query the Entity called `launchesPast`.